openfoodfacts/labelr/README.md

-# ML CLI
+# Labelr

-This is a command line interface that aims to provide a set of tools to help data scientists and machine learning engineers to deal with ML data annotation, data preprocessing and format conversion.
+Labelr a command line interface that aims to provide a set of tools to help data scientists and machine learning engineers to deal with ML data annotation, data preprocessing and format conversion.

 This project started as a way to automate some of the tasks we do at Open Food Facts to manage data at different stages of the machine learning pipeline.